CollActionteam/collaction_app/docs/README.md

   flutter pub run build_runner build --delete-conflicting-outputs
 ```

+## Imutable app settings

+Some settings are defined in an environment file `.env`.
+They are bundled with the app at build time.
+Use `.env.template` to create this file.

 ## Firebase
 In order to use features provided by Firebase, download the corresponding `google-services.json` and `GoogleService-Info.plist` from the Firebase console project and add them to the project files.